 Laminates consist of four layers.
 The primary layer in the manufacturing of laminate flooring is HDF.
 The other layer is the decorative layer of wood design on which a laminate layer is used.
 The method of installing laminates is that the laminates are locked together.
 And under them is a layer of foam.

 Replacing laminate flooring is a straightforward task.
 These types of floors are more affordable than wood parquet.
 One of the disadvantages of laminate flooring is that it is not easy to clean because moisture or dirt gets under them easily, and it isn’t easy to clean them.
-Besides, warm weather causes the expansion of these floors, which can damage the floor in the long run.
+However, if you want to know how to maintain laminate flooring check out our article.

 Installing laminate flooring